genexus-books/Saia/doc/Backoffice.md

 ## Introduction

 Welcome to GBrain backoffice.
 This backoffice provides organization administrators with a range of essential options to configure projects and manage key settings.
-In the GBrain backoffice, administrators can easily customize projects, define and test assistants, define search domains, generate API tokens, manage members, and adjust observability options.
-This documentation will guide you through the various features and functionalities of the GBrain backoffice.
+Through the GBrain backoffice, administrators can easily customize projects, define and test assistants, define search domains, generate API tokens, manage members, and adjust observability options.

+This documentation will guide you through the several features and functionalities of the GBrain backoffice.

 When accessing the GBrain backoffice, you will be presented with a dashboard on the home screen.
 This dashboard displays essential indicators related to usage and costs for the selected project.